mavrk-mose/mavrk-mose/README.md

  👋 Hi, I’m Moses Kippe
-- 👀 I’m interested in crafting digital products
+- 👀 I’m interested in Java, TypeScript, and React Native
-- 🌱 I’m currently learning JavaScript to be a fullstack developer
+- 💞️ I’m looking to collaborate on opensource projects
-- 💞️ I’m looking to collaborate on opensource projects and anything to do with the React ecosystem
+- 🥸 I'm currently learning Java 21 and NextJs
 - 📫 How to reach me kippemoses25@gmail.com

 <!---